Brainnwave/jwt-middleware/README.md

 `freshness` | Integer value in seconds to consider a token as "fresh" based on its `iat` claim, if present.
 If a token is not within this freshness window, the plugin allows that a user may have recently had new permissions and thus new claims granted since last logging in, and will issue a 401 in place of a 403 (as well as redirecting interactive sessions as if Unauthorized).
 Once a user as logged in again, their token will be within the freshness window and a definitive 403 can be returned or not.
 Default 3600 = 1 hour.
 Set freshness = 0 to disable.
 `forwardToken` | Boolean indicating whether the token should be forwarded to the backend.
 Default true.
 If multiple tokens are present in different locations (e.g. cookie and header) and forwarding is false, only the token used will be removed.
 `optional` | Validate tokens according to the normal rules but don't require that a token be present.
 If specific claim requirements are specified in `require` but with `optional` set to `true` and a token is not present, access will be permitted even though the requirements are obviously not met, which may not be what you want or expect.
 In this case, no headers will be set from claims (as there aren't any).
+`insecureSkipVerify` | A list of issuers' domains for which TLS certificates should not be verified (i.e. use `InsecureSkipVerify: true`).
+Only the hostname/domain should specified (i.e. no scheme or trailing slash).
+Applies to both the openid-configuration and jwks calls.

 ### Template Interpolation
 The following per-request variables are available for Go template interpolation: